 The Wheaten Terrier is of a Stewart.
 Stewart lived to be 14 years old and at the time of the photo, he was diabetic, deaf, and almost completely blind, but at the Oregon coast, he became the joyful, energetic dog of his youth.

-The pair of dogs to the right, are again of friends’ life companions, two rescue pooches, Piper and Charlie.
+The pair of dogs to the right are of friends’ life companions, two rescue pooches, Piper and Charlie.

 The man to the left is of Bruce, a lovely man who lived in North Portland and graciously allowed me to render his portrait in oils before he passed away from cancer.

 This unfinished painting below and to the right is Stephanie.
 I didn’t work fast enough to finish her figure during her posed session.
 But her relaxed poise comes through even in this initial painting of her.
 I love her contemplative pose in the old chippendale chair.

 While the paintings above are oil on canvas, the paintings below are all watercolor on Strathmore paper.

 The cat to the right is of my Aunt Liz’s cat, Leo.
 He is such a dazzler.